neelakshimitra/Sector-Comparison-1/README.md

 Compared to arithmetic returns, log returns are symmetrical and additive over time, making them useful for statistical analysis.
 However, like daily returns, they don't reveal long-term trends clearly — which is why I also looked at cumulative returns and performance summaries.

-To understand the difference between Close and Adjusted prices and their differing affects on acutal return,I calculated and plotted the log returns using both Close and Adjusted prices for each stock.
+To understand the difference between Close and Adjusted prices and their differing affects on actual return,I calculated and plotted the log returns using both Close and Adjusted prices for each stock.

 For XOM and JPM, which are both dividend-paying companies, there was a visible and growing gap between cumulative Close-based returns and Adjusted-based returns.
 In contrast, NVDA showed almost no difference — which aligns with the fact that it rarely pays dividends and has fewer price-adjusting corporate actions.